amlodipine and benazepril (cont.)

 What should I discuss with my healthcare provider before taking amlodipine and benazepril (Lotrel)?

-To make sure you can safely take amlodipine and benazepril, tell your doctor if you have any of these other conditions:
+To make sure amlodipine and benazepril is safe for you, tell your doctor if you have:

-FDA pregnancy category D. Do not use amlodipine and benazepril if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
+FDA pregnancy category D. Do not use if you are pregnant.
+Stop using and tell your doctor right away if you become pregnant.
 Amlodipine and benazepril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control while taking amlodipine and benazepril.
+Use effective birth control.

 Amlodipine and benazepril can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using this medication.

 How should I take amlodipine and benazepril (Lotrel)?